Leaving better breadcrumbs in my Hobonichi’s tracker

 A review of the pages I’m actively using, periodically referencing, and neglecting highlights two areas in need to dedicated reconfiguring: my habit tracking pages and the notes pages.
 The beginning and end of my notebook, respectively.
 Let’s begin, this week, with the beginning.

 Tracking my habits is a doubly-rewarding practice.
 The tracker keeps me mildly accountable for taking up important-to-me tasks.
-I measure habit success by how meanginfully I return to practices like journaling and reading.
+I measure habit success by how meaningfully I return to practices like journaling and reading.
 Success lives across sequences of days.
 Often is the bar to meet.
 Material practice over time.

 Just listen to those proud, accomplished squiggles